-The Sea Turtle Recovery is a nonprofit organization that is dedicated to the rehabilitation, preservation and conservation of Sea Turtles.
-STR’s goal is to rehabilitate sick or injured Sea Turtles for their release back to the wild.
-The Sea Turtle Recovery also educates the public on the important ecological role of sea turtles, threats endangering them, and ways to protect their future.
+Sea Turtle Recovery (STR) is dedicated to the rehabilitation, preservation and conservation of sea turtles.
+STR’s goal is to rehabilitate sick or injured sea turtles for their release back to the wild.
+Sea Turtle Recovery also educates the public on the important ecological role of sea turtles, threats endangering them, and ways to protect their future.

 Please consider donating to help save these turtles!